Grow your email list

 The editor lets you quickly swap the default image with your own and change the copy.
 As a rule, you want to keep the copy concise and make it clear why people should join your list.

-To replace the image, click on it and continue to Change image.
-Then either pick an image from the built-in stock photo gallery or upload your own.
+To update the visuals, simply click on the default image and choose one from the built-in stock library or upload your own.

 If you have a decent traffic volume, you’ll see the first results soon after activating the form.
 The number of views and clicks will be visible right in the main dashboard, with a more detailed performance overview in a Statistics report.